Sweet, gooey, rich, and chewy – these White Chocolate Walnut Blondies taste divine!

 Applebee’s used to offer a wonderful White Chocolate Walnut Blondies on their dessert menu.
 I’m obsessed with desserts served hot with ice cream and wanted to recreate that restaurant dessert at home.

-I do love my KitchenAid Mixer.
-I particularly like this one because it has the tilting head.
+However, I do love my KitchenAid Mixer.
+In particular, I like this one because it has the tilting head.
 So fyi, horsepower is the main difference in mixers in the cost.
 You want a higher horsepower if you use a mixer a lot on very thick doughs.
 I broke two mixers on the same cookie dough (that recipe is not on my site), but this KitchenAid mixer whipped through the dough without problems.

 White Chocolate Walnut Blondies

 - Spread in the prepared pan and bake for 22 to 25 minutes.
 I like them soft and chewy so I bake for 22 minutes.
 Allow to cool slightly.